Data-samrex/uk_youtube_data/README.md

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To create a dashboard that provides insights into the top UK YouTubers in 2024 that including their
 - subscriber count
 - total views
 - total videos, and